msprem88/msprem88.github.io/_projects_and_publications.md

 ### Personal project - opto-acoustics
-*   research of opto-acoustic effect for the purpose of obtaining medical images (organs, tissues, vasculature , etc.)
+*   research of opto-acoustic effect for the purpose of obtaining medical images (organs, tissues, vasculature, etc.)
-*   mentored one student on the topic of image reconstruction methods in opto- acoustic tomography 2020.
+*   mentored one student on the topic of image reconstruction methods in opto-acoustic tomography in 2020
 *   project in the initial phase